 This club’s mission is to help the members achieve the fastest rate of competitive improvement and growth.

-On Wednesday 5th September 2012, in association with the SMEIA, we will be giving evidence to the House of Commons Select Committee on why so many well managed SMEs fail to grow.
+On Wednesday 5th September 2012, in association with the SMEIA, we gave evidence to the House of Commons Select Committee on why so many well managed SMEs fail to grow.
 This is widely recognised as a serious barrier to growth in the national economy, and the Committee has been taking evidence from a number of sources.
 We are one of the few witnesses who have direct experience of setting up and running small businesses.

 The Business Secretary has recently lamented the fact that so many SMEs are forced to turn business away because of the difficulties of raising finance.
 WE firmly agree with him and believe and this is a major contributing factor to the enforced stunting of growth that the system presently produces.
 WE are glad to see this this long-term problem being recognised.